ylzhu000/cabin-getaway-manager/README.md

 ## Introduction

-CabinGetaway Manager simplifies the management of cabin getaway houses.
+Cabin Nest simplifies the management of cabin getaway houses.
 Authenticated users can add new cabins, update details, and remove cabins.
 The platform also includes a booking page for managing reservations and advanced filtering options for both cabins and bookings.

 ## Features